Üsküdar: Paşalimanı

 Just past Üsküdar the coastline is called Paşalimanı.
 Liman means "port" in Turkish (from Greek limàni, λιμάνι) and boats would moor here.
 A large stone building on the shore, built as a tobacco warehouse by late-Ottoman architect Vedat Tek, has been completely renovated and now serves as headquarters of Ciner Grubu (Ciner Group), an industrial conglomerate.
 There is a small area of parkland right on the shore and the entrance to the large Fetih Paşa Korusu park is here.

 Kuzguncuk

 A Bosphorus village of streets with little shops, seaside cafes, and many old-fashioned wooden houses, Kuzguncuk has a village atmosphere.
 There is a ferry dock and a little park on the waterfront.
-The village was called Kosinitsa in the Byzantine period and until recently the people of Kuzguncuk were the typical Istanbul cosmopolitan mixture of Turks, Greeks, Jews, and Armenians.
-There are very few non-Muslims left today and the area has become an attractive middle-class neighborhood, home to people like film director Uğur Yücel, sculptor Kuzgun Acar, painter Acar Başkut (whose studio is in the village), architects Nevzat Sayin and Cengiz Bektaş, and the late poet Can Yücel.
+The village was called Kosinitsa in the Byzantine period.
+The area has become an attractive middle-class neighborhood, home to people like film director Uğur Yücel, sculptor Kuzgun Acar, painter Acar Başkut (whose studio is in the village), architects Nevzat Sayin and Cengiz Bektaş, and the late poet Can Yücel.
 The neighborhood is also portrayed in the novel Mediterranean Waltz (Kumral Ada Mavi Tuna) by Buket Uzuner.

 Beylerbeyi

 Just beyond the Bosphorus Bridge is Beylerbeyi, an area known in Istanbul for its fish restaurants, and for the Beylerbeyi Palace on the shore.
-Abdülhamit II of Ottoman Empire died for here in 1918.
+Sultan Abdülhamit II of Ottoman Empire died here in 1918.